Alain Roux (historian)

-Alain Roux (Chinese name: 鲁林 (Lǔ Lín)) is a French historian, sinologist, university professor emeritus at the National Institute of Oriental Languages and Civilizations (Inalco).
-His subjects concern China and in particular Chinese workers in the 20th century, Chinese political elites in Republican China.
+Alain Roux (Chinese name: 鲁林 (Lǔ Lín); 1934 or 1935 – 26 June 2026) was a French historian and sinologist who was a university professor emeritus at the National Institute of Oriental Languages and Civilizations (Inalco).
+His subjects concerned China and in particular Chinese workers in the 20th century, Chinese political elites in Republican China.
 He has also written substantial biographies of Chiang Kai-shek and Mao Zedong.

-Alain Roux obtained l'agrégation d’histoire in 1960, he has been professor emeritus since 2002.
-His research has focused on the Chinese labor movement in Shanghai before the Communist Party came to power in 1949, Shanghainese society during the Kuomintang era, and the intellectual Qu Qiubai.
+Roux obtained l'agrégation d’histoire in 1960, he was professor emeritus since 2002.
+His research focused on the Chinese labor movement in Shanghai before the Communist Party came to power in 1949, Shanghainese society during the Kuomintang era, and the intellectual Qu Qiubai.